 (P.S.: Make sure the most important things like the title of your game and the main subject aren't cropped.)

-- If your game doesn't have a tutorial, leave all the controls on the description in a clear way.
+- If your game doesn't have a tutorial, leave all the controls in the description in a clear way.

 - Add background music and sounds.
-Audio is half the movie, so it’s pretty important for games too.
+Audio is extremely important to the feel of your game.

 - Add a background.
-You can simply change the background color on the "Game Levels" Panel.
+You can change the background color on the "Game Levels" Panel.

 Flowjam is a contest where everyone gets a limited time (two weeks) to

 create a complete game from start to finish, based around a single theme.

 This year Flowjam will begin on July 7th, 2020, and submissions will